rbachawal/Mywork/Motr/MotrCodeStyle.md

       (Rationale: with this convention statement coverage metric is more adequate.);

-  * use C precedence rules to omit noise in _obvious_ expressions:
+  * Use C precedence rules to omit noise in _obvious_ expressions:

           (left <= x && x < right)  /* not ((left <= x) && (x < right)) */